 The Driver's License Point System

-One system that is used in pretty much every state is the driver's license point system.
+Many states use the driver's license point system.
 This system assigns point values to each type of traffic offense.
-The reason behind this system is to allow each state's motor vehicle department to keep track of people's driving records.
-Each state chooses how many points to each traffic offense, but usually higher point values are assigned to more serious offenses.
+This system allows each state's motor vehicle department to keep track of people's driving records.

 Each state gives each traffic offense a point value.
 You can face penalties if you get too many points on your license, especially in a short time.
 The state motor vehicle department may suspend your license.

 Several states don't use the points system.
 Instead, they keep track of your driving history and handle traffic ticket penalties differently.